 In 2002, we opened the first Sprouts Farmers Market store in Chandler, Arizona.
-From our founding in 2002 through January 3, 2021, we have grown rapidly, significantly increasing our sales, store count and profitability, including successfully rebranding to the Sprouts banner 43 Henry's Farmers Market and 39 Sunflower Farmers Market stores added in 2011 and 2012, respectively, through acquisitions.
+From our founding in 2002 through January 2, 2022, we have grown rapidly, significantly increasing our sales, store count and profitability, including successfully rebranding to the Sprouts banner 43 Henry's Farmers Market and 39 Sunflower Farmers Market stores added in 2011 and 2012, respectively, through acquisitions.
 These three businesses all trace their lineage back to Henry's Farmers Market and were built with similar store formats and operations including a strong emphasis on value, produce and service in smaller, convenient locations.
-The consistency of these formats and operations was an important factor that allowed us to rapidly and successfully rebrand and integrate each of these businesses under the Sprouts banner and on a common platform.